maxpaynestory/fastapi-book-catalog/README.md

 # Book Catalog API - FastAPI Take-Home Test

 This project implements a Book Catalog RESTful API using FastAPI, async SQLAlchemy (with aiosqlite), and Pydantic.
 It supports full CRUD operations for books, including an async endpoint for listing all books.

-# Book Catalog API - FastAPI Take-Home Test

-This project implements a Book Catalog RESTful API using FastAPI, async SQLAlchemy (with aiosqlite), and Pydantic.
-It supports full CRUD operations for books, including an async endpoint for listing all books.
 All endpoints are covered by integration tests.